Last Updated on March 12, 2021 by Julia Wilson

 - Anti-viral medication will be prescribed to cats with FIV or FeLV; supportive care is also necessary.

-- Nutrition, switch the cat a complete and balanced diet.
+- Nutrition, switch the cat to a complete and balanced diet.

 - Stomach acid-reducing medications such as cimetidine, ranitidine or famotidine can be given to cats with gastric ulcers as well as Sucralfate, which forms a gel-like substance to cover ulcers and prevent further blood loss (and damage).
 The veterinarian may recommend a bland diet during the recovery period.